 Most major insurers will cover MRI exams, although some require prior authorization for particular procedures.
 Best practice is to check with your primary care providers or the specialists ordering diagnostic studies to determine if this step is required with your insurance plan.
 Prior authorizations, when not handled properly, may result in the rescheduling of some appointments.
 You may have to submit partial or full payment at time of service.

 As a courtesy to our patients, we file all insurance claims, but we do ask that you bring your insurance card to each exam.
 Patients are responsible for all services not covered by insurance.
 Eastern Radiologists participates with most major healthcare plans.
 For questions about coverage or payment, please call our business office at 252.752.5000.

 MRI is safe, painless and—for most people—entirely comfortable.
 Some patients may experience anxiety or claustrophobia.
 In such instances, medication such as Valium can be administered to reduce stress or uneasiness.
-If you receive a sedative, you will need to arrive one hour early and have a driver that can stay with you for the duration of the appointment.
+Please talk with your doctor if you feel you need anti-anxiety medication.

 Please have your doctor schedule your appointment for this service.
 If you have questions about your appointment or need to reschedule call 252.752.5000.
 This service is offered at the following locations:

 All patients must have had a bilateral mammogram within the last three months.

 It’s important to let us know if any of the following pertain to you or anyone accompanying you into the examination area: